 GSCI 331: Geomorphology

 The description and interpretation of land forms.
 Consideration is given to the effects of rock structure, natural processes, and temporal changes in the evolution of the surface features of the Earth.
 (Field trips are sometimes conducted outside class hours.)
 Prerequisites: GSCI 112.
 Corequisite: GSCI 220.
-Offered every spring
+Offered every fall

 GSCI 333: Geol Appl-Remote Sensing Imgry